 Download Application Form (doc)

-Application DeadlineThe application deadline is May 15 of each calendar year.
+Application DeadlineThe application deadline is the first Friday in June of each calendar year.

 Established in 2003 by the Past Presidents Parley Committee, this award has evolved from honoring women veterans to honoring women who are actively serving our country.Recipients are guests at the Auxiliary’s national convention where the awards are presented.
 Award winners who are not already Auxiliary members may be presented a one-year honorary membership in the Auxiliary department of her choice.
 Award Criteria